engtuncay/engtuncay.github.io/typescript/art-ts-beginners-guide.md

 In this example, Person is a class with two properties, name and age, and a method greet.
 The constructor is a special method for creating and initializing an object created with a class.

+# Inheritance

-Inheritance: TypeScript supports inheritance, a mechanism of basing a class upon another class, retaining similar implementation.
+TypeScript supports inheritance, a mechanism of basing a class upon another class, retaining similar implementation.
 Inheritance is achieved using the extends keyword.

 Example: